-"secret, hidden" (obsolete), from Old English derne "concealed, secret, dark," from West Germanic *darnjaz (source also of Old Saxon derni, Old Frisian dern "concealed, dark," Old High German tarni "secret, concealed, veiled").
+"secret, hidden," from Old English derne (West Saxon dierne) "concealed, secret, dark," from West Germanic *darnjaz (source also of Old Saxon derni, Old Frisian dern "concealed, dark," Old High German tarni "secret, concealed, veiled"), related to dark (adj.).

-As a verb, "to conceal," from Old English diernan "to hide."
-Compare Old High German tarnjan "to conceal, hide;" German Tarnkappe, Tarnhelm "magical cap or helmet which turns the wearer invisible or allows him to assume any form."
-Related to dark (adj.).
-French ternir "to tarnish, to dull" apparently is a Germanic loan-word.
+As a verb, meaning "to conceal," it was from Old English diernan "to hide."
+Compare Old Saxon dernian, Old High German tarnjan "to conceal, hide;" German Tarnkappe, Tarnhelm "magical cap or helmet which turns the wearer invisible or allows him to assume any form."
+French ternir "to tarnish, to dull" apparently is from Germanic.